Don't You Worry 'bout a Thing

-"Don't You Worry 'bout a Thing" is a song by American singer-songwriter Stevie Wonder, released as the third single from his sixteenth studio album, Innervisions (1973).
-It reached number 16 on the US Billboard Pop Singles chart, number 10 on the Cash Box Top 100, and number two on the R&B chart.
+"Don't You Worry 'bout a Thing" is a song by American singer-songwriter Stevie Wonder, released in March 1974 by Tamla Records as the third single from his sixteenth studio album, Innervisions (1973).
+It spent fifteen weeks on the US Billboard Hot 100, debuting at number 73 the week of April 6, 1974 and peaking at number 16 the week of June 1, 1974.
+It also reached number 10 on the Cash Box Top 100, and number two on the Billboard R&B chart.
 The song's lyrics convey a positive message, focusing on taking things in one's stride and accentuating the positive.
 In 1992, British band Incognito had a European hit with their cover of the song.

+Recording

+Basic tracking for the song took place on August 22, 1972.
+In addition to a lead vocal, the instruments recorded were piano, Moog bass, shaker, cowbell, bongos, and other Latin percussion.
+Additional lead vocals were first recorded on April 24, 1973, with background vocals being added on May 25, 1973.

 Music and lyrics

-The tune is in E minor, starting with a Latin piano intro.
-The opening melody is reminiscent of Horace Silver's "Song for My Father", over which Stevie engages in an English-speaking dialogue with a woman, trying to impress her with talk of worldliness of having been to "Iraq, Iran, Eurasia" before changing to Spanish, using the phrase "Todo 'stá bien chévere", which loosely translates as "Everything's really great," continuing with an attempt to impress the woman.
+The tune is in E♭ minor, starting with a Latin piano intro.
+The opening melody is reminiscent of Horace Silver's "Song for My Father".

+The song features a pre-song intro in which Stevie boasts to a woman about his worldwide travel ("Paris, Beirut, Iraq, Iran") and his linguistic capabilities ("I speak very, very fluent Spanish - todo está bien chévere [English: Everything’s cool]").
+The keyword chévere is softly repeated throughout the song.

+It uses the "Sunny" chord progression.

 Reception

 Describing the song for the "Stevie Wonder: 20 Essential Songs" feature in The Daily Telegraph, Chris Harvey said:

-With its playful Latin-piano-and-street-jive intro ... and its uplifting, upward-spiralling chorus, Don't You Worry 'bout a Thing easily takes its place among the works of pure joy that the musical prodigy has effortlessly poured out throughout his career.
+With its playful Latin-piano-and-street-jive intro ... and its uplifting, downward-spiralling chorus, Don't You Worry 'bout a Thing easily takes its place among the works of pure joy that the musical prodigy has effortlessly poured out throughout his career.
 Showcased on the 1973 Innervisions album that came from the period in which Wonder ... was experimenting with synthesized sounds with producer Robert Margouleff, it's a back-to-basics song (although it does feature a Moog bass, played by Wonder) that relies on the interplay of piano, percussion and that ecstatic voice.
 It sounds and feels like a burst of summer happiness.

 Billboard said that the song is a "strong ballad with gentle arrangements".
 Cash Box called it an "interesting Latin flavored disk," going on to say that "the vocals are soft and perfectly accented by some fine piano by Stevie and great backing percussion."
-Record World said that "quasi-Spanish banter introduces a Latin-lilting [song]" in which "he feeling [Wonder] produced on 'You Are The Sunshine of My Life' goes uptempo and uptown."
+Record World said that "quasi-Spanish banter introduces a Latin-lilting [song]" in which "the feeling [Wonder] produced on 'You Are The Sunshine of My Life' goes uptempo and uptown."